Varunbtech9682/moviepostsliders/README.md

-This is movie post sliders done with HTML and CSS using Javascript
+This is movie post sliders done with HTML and CSS using Javascript.